prof-rice/cse-vm/README.md

 1. [Install the following packages](#how-to-install-packages) to better integrate Xubuntu with the host system: **virtualbox-ext-pack gnome-tweaks**
 2. Type the following command to reboot the virtual machine: **``sudo reboot``**
-3. In the VirtualBox menu, select View -> Autosize Display.
+3. In the VirtualBox menu, enable View -> Auto-resize Guest Display (if the box is not checked, click it - if checked, do NOT click it).
 This will resize the Xubuntu desktop to match the size of the window in which it is running.
 4. Reboot again, either with ``sudo reboot`` at the command line, or by clicking the start menu (upper left, with a mouse on it) -> power button -> Restart.

 ## Configure the Panel